Tommyhillphyga/News-Article-Summarizer-/README.md

 🌐🌍 Breaking Language Barriers
 One of the standout features is its translation capability.
 The app allows you to translate the summary into your preferred language, making it accessible and valuable to a global audience.

+# Getting started
+update the API keys in the .env file with your own.

 # install dependencies
 ```